SivamAgarwalla/ThinkTankU/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Social Network / Entrepreneurship
-- **Mobile:** This app would be primary developed using Swift for iOS but then could be later ported to support Android as well.
+- **Mobile:** This app would be primarily developed using Swift for iOS but then could be later ported to support Android as well.
 In theory, a web application could be designed for it as well, but since the focus is quick connectivity and collaboration, a mobile platform is ideal.
 - **Story:** A news feed style app which shares posts on current student startups, open discussions on potential ideas, and allows students to find startups that they would be interested in getting involved in.
 The user would see all these posts on the Home Screen and would be allowed to interact with